HENRIDVX/AI-Code-Quality-Assistant/README.md

 streamlit run app.py
 ```

-Upload a Python project or provide a GitHub repository URL, then launch the processing pipeline through the web interface.
+Upload a Python project or provide a GitHub repository URL, then launch the processing pipeline through the web interface

----

-## Author

-Henri Davroux

 Financial Engineering Student – ESILV

 Project developed in collaboration with Safran.